 The bill amends existing laws regarding the licensure requirements for teachers of cosmetology and hairstyling, as well as for massage and bodywork therapists in New Jersey.
-For cosmetology and hairstyling teachers, the bill specifies that applicants must provide evidence of good moral character, age, health status, educational qualifications, and relevant experience, including the completion of a teacher training course and a teaching methods course.
-Additionally, it introduces a new section that allows the New Jersey State Board of Cosmetology and Hairstyling and the New Jersey Board of Massage and Bodywork Therapy to adopt regulations immediately upon filing, which will remain effective for up to 545 days.
+For cosmetology and hairstyling teachers, the bill specifies that applicants must provide evidence of good moral character, age, health status, educational qualifications, and relevant experience, including completion of a teacher training course and a teaching methods course.
+Additionally, it introduces a new section, C.45:5B-23.1, which allows the New Jersey State Board of Cosmetology and Hairstyling and the New Jersey Board of Massage and Bodywork Therapy to adopt necessary regulations immediately upon filing, with a validity period of up to 545 days.

 Statutes affected: Introduced: 45:5B-23, 45:11-60